JakubMusialik/UniversityTasks/README.md

 # UniversityTasks
-Algorithms and data structures exercises
+Repo for all exercises at university